Icinga/icinga2/doc/6-advanced-topics.md

 * KEY_EMAIL
 * KEY_OU

-After that you have to export the defined var and clean-up all previously created files

-	source ./vars
-	./clean-all

-Then you can start CA creation using

-	./build-ca

-After that you can find your ca.crt and ca.key file in the keys directory and can create a server certificate for every node in the cluster using

-	./build-key <node-name>

-Please don't use a passphrase during the certificate creation process.

-Icinga 2 needs all certification information in one file which could be easily achieved using

-	cat <node-name>.crt <node-name>.key > <node-name>.pem

-Please create a key-file for every node in the Icinga 2 Cluster and save the CA-Key for additional nodes at a later date
+Please create a certificate- and a key-file for every node in the Icinga 2 Cluster and save the CA-Key for additional nodes at a later date

 ### Enable the cluster configuration